Skip to content

 Neutral brown and white colored gift boxes wrapped and stacked up on the left side of the image up against a white background with stars

-Once your stock has been received by your 3PL and is safely stored on the shelves of your 3PL’s warehousing facilities, you are essentially prepared – on the order fulfillment front – to handle the spike in orders from holiday shoppers.
+Once your stock has been received by your 3PL and is safely stored on the shelves of their warehousing facilities, you are essentially prepared—at least, on the ecommerce fulfillment front—to handle the spike in orders from holiday shoppers.

-That’s the beauty of working with a 3PL partner: You can let them worry about handling the picking, packing, and shipping of your orders during the holiday season spike, while you focus on your sales, marketing, and overall business development.
+That’s the value of working with a 3PL provider: You can let them worry about handling the picking, packing, and shipping of your orders during the holiday season spike, while you focus on your sales, marketing, and overall business development.

-Step #4: Let your 3PL handle your order fulfillment operations
+Step #4: Let your 3PL handle your holiday ecommerce fulfillment

-Before the holiday shopping season kicks off, you will want to make sure that your website is optimized and that all of your deals and promotions are up and running across all your online channels.
+Before the holiday shopping season officially kicks off, you should optimize your website and ensure all of your deals and promotions are up and running across your sales channels.

-And then – if you’ve done your sales and inbounding planning correctly and have distributed the right products across your 3PL’s fulfillment center network – you can sit back and watch the holiday orders pour in and your shipments go out.
+And then—if you’ve done your sales and inbounding planning correctly and have distributed the right products across your 3PL’s fulfillment center network—you can sit back and watch the holiday orders flow in, and your shipments go out.

-Your 3PL should take care of all the heavy lifting as far as logistics are concerned, but you will definitely want to maintain visibility over your operations in case:
+Your 3PL should take care of all the heavy lifting as far as logistics are concerned, but you’ll want to maintain visibility over your operations in case of the following issues:

-• Your inventory levels run low over the course of the holiday season and you need to replenish.
-If this happens, you will want to coordinate with your 3PL to see if you can redistribute your stock or pull from your buffer or back up inventory.
+• Your inventory levels run low over the course of the holiday season, and you need to replenish.
+If that happens, coordinate with your 3PL to see if you can redistribute your stock or pull from your buffer or back-up inventory.
 Some 3PLs offer low-cost bulk upstream storage in distribution centers, so that your inventory will be automatically replenished in fulfillment centers whenever necessary.

-• Any issues with customer orders arise.
+• Problems with customer orders that may arise.
 Most 3PLs offer customer service and support, and they should have representatives working around the clock during peak season to assist you with any order fulfillment issues.
-And, if any customers want to return or exchange the holiday gifts they received, your 3PL provider can also help you with reverse logistics.
+And, if any customers want to return or exchange the holiday gifts they received, your 3PL provider may also be able to help you with reverse logistics.

-If you follow the steps outlined in this guide, you can set your ecommerce business up for success during the end-of-year peak period.
+If you follow the holiday ecommerce fulfillment steps outlined in this guide, you can set your ecommerce business up for success during the end-of-year peak period.

-By ensuring product availability and on-time delivery across your various sales channels throughout the holidays, your 3PL partner can help you bring big smiles to the faces of your customers.
+By ensuring product availability and on-time delivery across your various sales channels throughout the holidays, your 3PL provider can help you bring big smiles to the faces of your customers.

-And, by managing your order fulfillment operations and eliminating your logistics headaches, your 3PL partner can probably help you relax and enjoy yourself a whole lot more during the busy holiday season.
+And, by managing your order fulfillment operations and eliminating logistics headaches, your 3PL can probably help you relax and enjoy yourself a whole lot more during the busy holiday season.

 Related content